WebThingsIO/gateway-docker/README.md

 ## Compatibility

 While the gateway doesn't necessarily require full local network access, some add-ons may.
-Therefore, it is best to run with the `--net=host` flag.
+Therefore, it is best to run with the `--network="host"` flag.
 Currently, this flag will not work when using [Docker for Mac](https://docs.docker.com/docker-for-mac/) or [Docker for Windows](https://docs.docker.com/docker-for-windows/) due to [this](https://github.com/docker/for-mac/issues/68) and [this](https://github.com/docker/for-win/issues/543).

 ## Usage